timarkh/tsakorpus/docs_readthedocs/src_convertors.rst

 Configuration files
 -------------------

 The obligatory configuration files are ``conversion_settings.json`` and ``categories.json``.
-The latter describes which tags correspond to which grammatical categories and has the same format as ``categories.json`` in the main configuration directory (see :doc:`categories`). ``conversion_settings.json`` contains a number of key-value pairs that describe the contents of the corpus and tell the convertors how to deal with it.
+The latter describes which tags correspond to which grammatical categories and has the same format as ``categories.json`` in the main configuration directory (see :doc:`/categories`). ``conversion_settings.json`` contains a number of key-value pairs that describe the contents of the corpus and tell the convertors how to deal with it.
 Here is a common list of parameters; see also format-specific parameters in the description of individual convertors.

 General parameters
 ~~~~~~~~~~~~~~~~~~